Wacky-Mole/WackysDatabase/Thunderstore/README.md

 - `wackydb_all_se`: Retrieves almost all status effects in the game (including modded effects) and saves them into the Effects folder.
 - `wackydb_all_creatures`: Saves all creatures in game into Bulk Creature folder.
 (Not deer or birds?)
 - `wackydb_all_pickables`: Saves all pickables(pickable and treebase) in Bulk Pickables folder.
+- `wackydb_all_projectiles`: Saves all projectile prefabs in wackyDatabase-BulkYML/Projectiles.
+- `wackydb_all_aoes`: Saves all AOE prefabs in wackyDatabase-BulkYML/Aoes.
 - `wackydb_se [effectname]`: Retrieves a specific status effect and saves it into the Effect folder.
 - `wackydb_se_create`: Creates a clone of SetEffect_TrollArmor in the Status folder.
 You can edit it as needed.
 - `wackydb_help`: Shows a list of commands.
-- `wackydb_clone [recipe/item/piece/creature/mat/materials/se/pickable/treebase] [Prefab to clone] [Unique name for the clone]`: Clones an object and changes it differently than a base game object.
-For example: `wackydb_clone item SwordIron WackySword`.
+- `wackydb_clone [recipe/item/piece/creature/mat/materials/se/pickable/treebase/projectile/aoe] [Prefab to clone] [Unique name for the clone]`: Clones an object and changes it differently than a base game object.
+For example: `wackydb_clone item SwordIron WackySword` or `wackydb_clone projectile arrow WackyArrow`.

 --There is a optional 4th parameter for clone RECIPES ONLY [original item prefab to use for recipe](Optional 4th parameter for a cloned item's recipes ONLY)
 --For example you can already have item WackySword loaded in game, but now want a recipe.
 WackySword Uses SwordIron  - wackydb_clone recipe WackySword RWackySword SwordIron - otherwise manually edit